How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 What do I do if I cannot reach my public defense attorney?

 Please be patient as you wait for your public defense attorney to get back to you.
-They have busy caseloads and spend time in court many days of the week.
-If, after multiple messages and/or over a week's time they have not gotten back to you, you may send us an email to let us know and we will support you and efforts to establish contact.
+Attorneys have busy caseloads and spend time in court many days of the week.
+If, after multiple messages and/or over a week's time they have not gotten back to you, you may send an email to publicdefense@graysharbor.us, we will support efforts to establish contact.

 I want to fire my public defender; How do I do that?